 Local air districts are not able to enact rules that restrict “mobile sources” including cars, trucks, locomotives, and other vehicles.
 Only “stationary sources” of air pollution fall under their control.
 Mobile sources are regulated by the California Air Resources Board.

-A more recent concern in compost emissions are greenhouse gases, which are implicated in global climate change.
-A well-managed aerobic composting process produces relatively small amounts of greenhouse gases, including methane (CH4).
-Methane has a global warming potential 84 times greater than CO2 over 25 years.
-In addition to methane, compost piles emit even smaller amounts of nitrous oxide (N2O), which has a climate forcing proposal 310 times more powerful than CO2.
 The amount of VOCs or greenhouse gas (GHG) emissions released during composting appears to be highly variable, and is influenced by feedstocks, management practices, and even climate.
 The relationships between the types of gases being emitted at any one time are complicated and remain poorly understood.

-Rules Listed by Air District
+Air District Rules

 South Coast Air Quality Management District (AQMD)